Integrate WordPress

 How does CMP authenticate with XMLRPC?

-To authenticate an account, CMP makes XML-RPC calls following the WordPress API spec.
-To authenticate and retrieve blog information, CMP makes an initial request to get any blogs associated with the provided credentials and domain via wp.getUsersBlogs.
+CMP makes XML-RPC calls following the WordPress API spec to authenticate an account.
+To authenticate and retrieve blog information, CMP initially requests to get any blogs associated with the provided credentials and domain with wp.getUsersBlogs.
 After authenticating an account, you can optionally default posts from the CMP to a specific author or draft post type.
-Depending on how a self-host install is configured, making XML-RPC calls may require placing CMP IPs on the allow list.
+Depending on how you configure a self-host install, making XML-RPC calls may require placing CMP IPs on the allow list.
 These IPs are provided upon request.

-To let you set tags, categories, and authors from CMP, CMP make calls to retrieve this data using the API endpoints specified in the WordPress spec for retrieving taxonomies and authors.
+To let you set tags, categories, and authors from CMP, CMP makes calls to retrieve this data using the API endpoints specified in the WordPress spec for retrieving taxonomies and authors.

 How does draft post work?

-When publishing in the CMP, you can synchronize posts by draft before publishing.
-This creates a post with a post ID which is updated on future post synchronizations and can be converted to a live post at publishing time.
+When publishing in the CMP, you can sync posts by draft before publishing.
+Syncing creates a post with a post ID, which updates on future post synchs, and you can convert it to a live post at publishing time.